SENSITIVITY IS ON THE RISE

 - Alcohols such as Alcohol Denat/Denatured Alcohol, SD Alcohol 40, Ethanol and Isopropyl Alcohol - many times listed on ingredient lists simply as Alcohol - High chance of damaging skin barrier, increasing dry skin, redness and inflamed skin conditions as well as increasing oiliness and enlarge pores.

-- Most Essential Oils - No matter how they are marketed or how many internet articles speak of their benefits, when you look at the science, many essential oils are from chemically volatile parts of plants with compounds that are highly irritating and damaging to skin (a lot of which may not be visible but occur underneath the surface).
+- Most Essential Oils - including jasmine, lavender, rose, sandalwood, tea tree, ylang ylang and much more.
+No matter how they are marketed or how many internet articles speak of their benefits, when you look at the science, many essential oils are from chemically volatile parts of plants with compounds that are highly irritating and damaging to skin (a lot of which may not be visible but occur underneath the surface).

 - Naturally-Derived & Synthetic Fragrance Components - Please pay attention to the specific fragrances listed below as they are not listed in ingredient lists specifically as fragrance or parfum.
 These naturally-derived fragrance components can contain 100 disruptive chemicals shown to be some of the most irritating and allergenic ingredients that are extremely harmful to skin.
 They can not only cause dermatitis and sensitivities with long-term use, but they can cause you to be allergic and react negatively to other ingredients used with it.
 Although skin may not show negative signs for years, the damage can continue underneath to potentially show in the form of rosacea, dark spots, uneven skin texture, wrinkles, and even trigger long-term conditions such as eczema and psoriasis.
 Brands don't actually have to list details of their fragrance(s) since they are considered trade secrets unless there are allergens involved.
 The tricky part is when these components are listed separately not as "fragrance" or "perfume" as a whole (as often done to seem "natural").
 In both naturally-derived and synthetic products, look for ingredients (often towards the end of an ingredient list) that include